Why Technical Expertise Can Make or Break Your Game

 Game development team collaborating during a Scrum sprint planning session with sticky notes on a task board.

-Scrum in game development is an Agile framework that organizes work into short sprints, with defined roles, ceremonies, and backlogs.
-It helps teams forecast timelines, manage scope creep, and deliver playable builds more predictably.
-But here’s the catch: “Scrum is not easy.”
-At first glance, Scrum looks straightforward: sprints, stand-ups, reviews, and retrospectives.
-Many teams […]
+Scrum in game development is an Agile framework that organizes work into short sprints with clear roles, ceremonies, and backlogs.
+Done well, it helps teams forecast timelines, manage scope creep, and ship playable builds more predictably.
+But Scrum is not easy.
+A lot of teams see stand‑ups, planning, reviews, and retros, copy the surface, and […]

 Playtesting: The Most Underrated Skill Every Indie Dev Needs